- Reading Problems

-- Eyesight & Vision: Vision Therapy Helps Students with Reading Problems or Reading Below Grade Level, Handwriting, Homework, Spelling, and Math, etc.,
+- Vision Therapy Helps Students Performing Below Grade Level in Reading, Handwriting, Spelling, Math, etc.

-- Eyesight & Vision: Vision Therapy Helps Students Who’ve Been Labeled Attention Deficit (ADHD), Slow Learners, Lazy Students, Behavior Problems, Special Education, Gifted Learning Disabled, etc.,
+- Vision Therapy Helps Students Labeled as Attention Deficit (ADD/ADHD), Slow Learners, Lazy Students, Behavior Problems, Special Education, Gifted Learning Disabled, etc.

-- Vision Therapy as Treatment for Learning Disabilities.
+- Vision Therapy as a Treatment for Learning Disabilities

 - Poor Binocular (2-eyed) Coordination